thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 Nope, just install and relax knowing that BBQ is protecting your site from bad URL requests.

-**I just installed this plugin and I don’t see NO MENU or any Settings whatsoever?
+**I don't see any Settings whatsoever?
 Where is the settings?**

-No settings page needed for BBQ!
+No settings needed for BBQ!
 Everything is done automatically behind the scenes.
 Zero configuration required.
 The free version of BBQ is strictly plug-n-play, set-it-and-forget-it, with no settings to configure whatsoever.
 Just install, activate, and enjoy better security and robust protection against malicious requests.
 The Pro version of BBQ is just as fast and simple to use, but is much more powerful and includes robust settings to customize and fine-tune your firewall.

 **Is BBQ free version compatible with Wordfence?
 Does it makes sense to use both?**